Osteoarthritis (OA) is a common and frequently debilitating joint disorder; prevalence increases with age.

-Most commonly affected joints are the knee, hip, hands, and lumbar and cervical spine.
+The most commonly affected joints are the knee, hip, hands, feet, and lumbar and cervical spine.

 Presents with joint pain and stiffness that is typically worse with activity.

 Radiographs show loss of joint space, subchondral sclerosis, and osteophytes.